Timóteo (municipality): Urban landmarks

 The urban area features several attractions considered major city landmarks due to their heritage or symbolic importance.
 The São José Operário Church in Praça 1º de Maio, also known as "São José de Acesita Church" or "Centro Church," was built by Acesita in 1947 to serve the religious needs of the company’s workers' village.
 The church, which can seat about 100 people and accommodate 300 standing, is too small for some events, which attract over attendees, requiring outdoor activities.
 To address space constraints while preserving its original architecture, a new church was built on Rua 20 de Novembro in the same area, with its cornerstone laid on 2 August 2018.
-The new São José Parish Church, part of the São José Parish, was inaugurated on 14 December 2023.
+The new church was inaugurated on 14 December 2023 and dedicated to Our Lady of Mount Carmel in 2025.

 The São José do Timirim Church, located atop the Timirim neighborhood, began construction in 1950 to serve as the main church of the São José Parish.
 Completed 27 years later, it was modeled after the Saint Peter’s Basilica in Vatican City.
 The São Sebastião Parish Church, headquarters of the São Sebastião Parish in Centro-Sul, began construction in 1950 to replace a wooden church built in 1915, which itself had replaced the settlement’s first chapel.
 At the access roundabout to Coronel Fabriciano via the old BR-381 bridge, the Sinergia Monument stands, designed by sculptor Wilma Noel.
 Installed in the 1990s, it represents the municipal administrations of the three main Vale do Aço cities (Coronel Fabriciano, Ipatinga, and Timóteo), also known as the "Three Cities" monument.